Tehmina124/AI-Recommendation-Engine/README.md

 ## ⭐ Support

-If you found this project useful or interesting, please consider giving the repository a **⭐ Star on GitHub**.
+If you found this project useful or interesting, consider giving the repository a **⭐ Star on GitHub**.

 Your support is greatly appreciated! ❤️